-- Areas to address: - To what sort of base does this affix attach?
-Are there any restrictions? - What is the lexical category of the resulting word? - What does the affix indicate? - Does attachment of the affix affect the accent of the base? - How productive is this affix? - Lexicon 1.
+- o Example: the Japanese verbs sumu 住む, ikiru 生きる, and kurasu 暮らす can all, depending on context, be translated with the English verb 'to live'.
+How is their meaning distinguished from one another in Japanese? - Example: Japanese verbs of wearing.
+In English, the verbs wear, put on, take off can be used to refer to pretty much any item of clothing or accessory.
+Is this true of Japanese?
+How are Japanese verbs of wearing structured? - Lexicon 2, M 11/14/16.
 Identify a set of nouns, verbs, or adjectives to compare and contrast with the similar set in English.
 Ideally, this will be a set of words that do not share a one-to-one meaning equivalence with the English counterpart set.
-Clear selection with instructor. - Lexicon 2.
-Identify a set of nouns, verbs, or adjectives to compare and contrast with the similar set in English.
-Ideally, this will be a set of words that do not share a one-to-one meaning equivalence with the English counterpart set.
 Clear selection with instructor. - o Example: the Japanese verbs sumu 住む, ikiru 生きる, and kurasu 暮らす can all, depending on context, be translated with the English verb 'to live'.
 How is their meaning distinguished from one another in Japanese? - Example: Japanese verbs of wearing.
 In English, the verbs wear, put on, take off can be used to refer to pretty much any item of clothing or accessory.
 Is this true of Japanese?
-How are Japanese verbs of wearing structured? - Youth Slang (ryūkōgo, wakamono-kotoba, shingo).
-Identify some contemporary neologisms that are current among young people, and analyze for form and meaning. - Regional Dialect.
+How are Japanese verbs of wearing structured? - Regional Dialect, M 11/21/16.
 Select a regional dialect, and outline its distinctive patterns of sound and/or grammar to present to the class.
+Other questions of interest would include whether the dialect is robust, or endangered, and in what contexts and/or media one is likely to encounter it. - Youth Slang (ryūkōgo, wakamono-kotoba, shingo), M 11/28/16.
+Identify some contemporary neologisms that are current among young people, and analyze for form and meaning.
+Explain any processes involved in the formation of these words.
+To what sorts of references do such words tend to refer?